Don't Use stderr to Determine Process Failure Because Logs Default to stderr

 10SEVERE: This is logger.severe().

-A more versatile and popular logging library in the Java ecosystem is Apache Log4j.
-Log4j allows logging events of different levels to different destinations via Appenders.
+A more popular logging library in the Java ecosystem is Apache Log4j.
+Log4j allows routing events of different levels to different destinations via Appenders.
 The ConsoleAppender logs to stdout by default.

 1package com.example;